lamalta/lamalta.github.io/index.md

 Enjoy with harmony

 ---
->don't say
+>don't say:
+>
-that i am very small or the responsability to save the world
+>« i am too small or don't have the responsability to save the world
+>
+>say:
+>
-say: i and only i have the responsibility to save the world
+>« i — and only i — have the responsibility to save the world

 ```
-the mistake happen when you want to control the bad weather
+mistake happen when you want to control the bad weather

-know the vibrations of the fear & pain
+feel the vibrations of the fear & pain

 we care about it